COUNTIF Function with Multiple Criteria (Table of Contents)

 Here in this article, we will discuss the COUNTIF Function with multiple criteria in the same column.

-As we know that COUNTIF function is a built-in function in excel and it falls under FORMULAS tab.
-Thus, COUNTIF function can be entered in a cell-like below screenshot:
+As we know, the COUNTIF function is a built-in function in excel, and it falls under the FORMULAS tab.
+Thus, the COUNTIF function can be entered in a cell-like below screenshot:

 How to Use COUNTIF Function with Multiple Criteria?